madstercoder7/GenProject/README.md

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change

 ## Upcoming Features
-- Converting to a chat style AI assistant
 - Adding OAuth